-- CURRENT ISSUES IN HIGHER EDUCATION 3 credits (May be repeated with change in topic.)
-Examination of many current problems and issues in institutions of higher education; adult education, technical institutes, community colleges, pro-prietary schools, undergraduate, graduate and professional education. - 690 INTERNSHIP IN TECHNICAL EDUCATION Prerequisites: advisor and supervisor permission and completion of all required Technical Edu-cation coursework.
-Teaching or curriculum development under supervision from the Universi-ty and the learning organization.
-Includes a seminar and portfolio development. - FIELD EXPERIENCE: MASTER'S 1-6 credits (30-180 field hours) 695 Prerequisites: permission of advisor and supervisor of field experience.
+- 661 CURRENT ISSUES IN HIGHER EDUCATION 3 credits (May be repeated with change in topic.)
+Examination of many current problems and issues in institutions of higher education; adult education, technical institutes, community colleges, proprietary schools, undergraduate, graduate and professional education. - 690 INTERNSHIP IN TECHNICAL EDUCATION Prerequisities: advisor and supervisor permission and completion of all required Technical Education coursework.
+Teaching or curriculum development under supervision from the University and the learning organization.
+Includes a seminar and portfolio development. - 695 FIELD EXPERIENCE: MASTER'S Prerequisities: permission of advisor and supervisor of field experience.
 On-the-job experience related to student's program of studies.
-Credit/Non-credit - INDEPENDENT STUDY 697 - (May be repeated for a total of six credits.)
-Prerequisites: permission of advisor and supervi sor of independent study.
-Area of study determined by student's need. - MASTER'S PROBLEM 698 - (May be repeated for a total of six credits.)
+Credit/Non-credit. - 697 INDEPENDENT STUDY (May be repeated for a total of six credits.)
+Prerequisites: permission of advisor and supervisor of independent study.
+Area of study determined by student's need. - 698 MASTER'S PROBLEM (May be repeated for a total of six credits.)
 Prerequisite: permission of advisor.
 In-depth study of an instructional or curricular problem in workforce education or training.
-Student must be able to demonstrate critical, analytical, and problem-solving skills. - MASTER'S THESIS 699 - 3 credits (May be repeated for a total of six credits.)
+Student must be able to demonstrate critical, analytical, and problem-solving skills. - 699 MASTER'S THESIS (May be repeated for a total of six credits.)
 Prerequisite: permission of advisor.
 Opportunity to conduct research on a problem in workforce education or training.
-Student must be a demonstrate needed analytical, evaluation, and basic research skills.
+Student must be able to demonstrate needed analytical. evaluation, and basic research skills.
 Credit/Non-credit.
-Student must be able to